open-telemetry/opentelemetry-collector-contrib/extension/jmxmetricextension/README.md

 ### jar_path (default: `/opt/opentelemetry-java-contrib-jmx-metrics.jar`)

-The path for the JMX Metric Gatherer uber jar to run.
+The path for the JMX Metric Gatherer uber JAR to run.

 ### service_url